mayank992/task-processor-react/readme.md

 - Create tasks through the form and add to state.
 - Execute tasks immediately when created.
-- Update task status: PENDING → RUNNING → COMPLETED/FAILED.
+- Update task status: PENDING → RUNNING → COMPLETED.
 - Display real-time status in the UI.

 ---